andschneider/goqtt/README.md

 goqtt uses [zerolog](https://github.com/rs/zerolog) internally for creating structured logs with different levels (such as DEBUG, INFO, and ERROR).

 However, all log statements are **disabled** by default.
 If you'd like to enable the logging, set the global log level to the desired level.
 This is done with the `zerolog.SetGlobalLevel()` function and a parameter such as `zerolog.InfoLevel`.
 See the examples and their documentation for more levels.

+## Inspiration

+The [eclipse paho golang](https://github.com/eclipse/paho.mqtt.golang) MQTT library has been a large inspiration and resource for this project.
+Much thanks to them.